Streaming Approach to Quadratic Covariation Estimation Using Financial Ultra-High-Frequency Data

 \subsection{Class of Quadratic Estimators}

-We estimate the quadratic covariation $QV$ in the presence of the market microstructure noise by various non-parametric methods within a unified framework based on a quadratic form. \cite{Sun2006} and \cite{Andersen2011} consider the class of \emph{quadratic estimators} in the univariate case of quadratic variation.
-The estimators of quadratic covariation in the quadratic class based on the returns $Y_i$ can be formulated as
+We estimate the quadratic covariation $QV$ in the presence of market microstructure noise by various non-parametric methods within a unified framework based on a quadratic form. \cite{Sun2006} and \cite{Andersen2011} consider the class of quadratic estimators in the univariate case of quadratic variation.
+In the multivariate case, the class of \textit{quadratic estimators} of the quadratic covariation based on the returns $Y_i$ are those having the form

 where $W = (w_{i,j})_{i=1,j=1}^{n,n}$ are weights associated with a given estimator.
-The formula can also be rewritten in a quadratic form for the actual prices $X_i$ as
+The formula can also be rewritten in terms of the actual prices $X_i$ as